-Writing Out Loud: What a Blind Teacher Learned from Leading a Memoir Class for Seniors chronicles the challenges and rewards of her decade-long adventure in helping older adults write their stories.
+Writing Out Loud: What a Blind Teacher Learned from Leading a Memoir Class for Seniors chronicles the challenges and rewards of Beth’s decade-long adventure in helping older adults write their stories.
 Their poignant memories intertwine with her own, and the experience is rich with life lessons for both students and teacher.

 Beth is a featured commentator on NPR.
 Her articles have been published by National Geographic School Publishing, the Chicago Tribune Sunday Magazine, Woman’s Day Magazine, The Writer, Business Law Today, University of Chicago Magazine, the New York Post, Dog Fancy and The Bark.

 Whitney, her Seeing Eye dog, leads Beth through airports and hotels to conferences and other appearances all over North America.
 She has spoken at an American Library Association annual conference in Anaheim; an Easterseals national convention in Washington, D.C.; a PAWS International conference in Vancouver; the Pacific Northwest Writers Association conference in Seattle; the Words & Music Festival in New Orleans; the Arkansas Literary Festival in Little Rock; the Vision Forward Conference in Milwaukee; the Women’s Best Weekend in Orange Beach, Alabama; and Diabetes Partners in Action Coalition in Lansing, Michigan.